johnny95731/color-utils/README.md

 <details>
 <summary><code>autoEnhancement(rgbs: readonly number[][]): number[][]</code></summary>

-Enhance the contrast of input RGBs.
+Enhance the contrast by the following steps:

 1. Find minimum lightness and maximum lightness in LAB space.
 2. Scaling from `[minimum, maximum]` to `[0, 100]`
 3. Convert new color to RGB space and return.

+The inputs and output are in RGB space.

 </details>